How Much Back Child Support Is A Felony In Texas

 Establishing the Time Frame for Claiming Overdue Child Maintenance

 When it comes to child support, understanding the time frame for claiming overdue payments is crucial.
-In Texas, the law provides specific guidelines that dictate how long you have to pursue unpaid child support.
+In Texas, the law provides specific guidelines that dictate how long a custodial parent has to pursue unpaid child support.
 This time frame can significantly impact your ability to collect what is owed, so let’s break it down.

 Overdue Child Maintenance in Texas: Navigating Time Limits in Child Support Cases